Olethreutinae

 (NCBI-index: 1.101046)

-An easily identifiable and striking appearance is the Pine Shoot Moth (Rhyacionia buoliana).
-This leafroller is very similar to the Orange-spotted Shoot (Rhyacionia pinicolana), but when you look closely at the irregular white line pattern, the Pine Shoot Moth shows an arc-shaped drawing at the end of the costa that does not continue to the center.
+The Pine Shoot Moth (Rhyacionia buoliana) has an easily identifiable and striking appearance.
+This leafroller is very similar to the Orange-spotted Shoot (Rhyacionia pinicolana).
+Still, when you look closely at the irregular white line pattern, the Pine Shoot Moth shows an arc-shaped drawing at the end of the costa that does not continue to the centre.
 With the Orange-spotted Shoot, that white line continues to the apex.
-The forewing is otherwise bright orange, sometimes a little drenched with yellow-brown or reddish-brown.
-The flying period is from June to August in one generation and the wingspan is 16-24mm.
+The forewing is otherwise bright orange, sometimes drenched with yellow-brown or reddish-brown.
+The flying period is from June to August in one generation, and the wingspan is 16-24mm.
 Larvae bore into the shoots.
 Host plant: Scots Pine.
 Dutch name: Gewone dennenlotboorder.
 Frisian name:

 Flying period: